-Guy Fawkes was selected to join the Gunpowder Plot by Robert Catesby on account of his military qualities and his face being unknown to the Government spies.
+Guy Fawkes was selected to join the Gunpowder Plot by Robert Catesby on account of his military qualities, and his face is unknown to the Government spies.
 At that time he was aged about 35 and was unmarried.

 The firing of the gunpowder was entrusted to Fawkes whose coolness and courage had been remarkable.
 Indeed after three distinct warnings that the Government had intelligence of the Plot he still returned to his post in the cellar which he undertook to guard alone.

 He was discovered and arrested just before midnight on 4th November 1605.
 Under torture, he revealed the names of his fellow conspirators, and in January the following year he was tried, found guilty and hanged.

 This is the actual lantern which was in the hand of Guy Fawkes when he was apprehended beneath the Houses of Parliament – just moments before he was to light the fuse.

 You can see it in the beautifully refurbished Ashmolean Museum in Oxford where it has appropriately been re-located to a basement exhibition gallery.

 GUY FAWKES CARNIVALS

 In the South West of England – centred on Somerset but taking in large parts of Devon, Dorset, Glocs and Wilts – there exists a centuries-old tradition of Illuminated Carnivals.
 Some are known as Guy Fawkes Carnivals because they date back to the celebrations associated with Guy Fawkes and the discovery of the Gunpowder Plot.